Phonk

-Phonk (/fɒŋk/) is a subgenre of hip hop and trap music directly inspired by 1990s Memphis rap.
-The genre is characterized by its use of vintage Memphis rap vocals, chopped and screwed production techniques, and samples from early 1990s hip hop, often combined with samples from jazz and funk.
+Phonk (/fɒŋk/) is a subgenre of hip hop that emerged in the early 2010s in the United States.
+The term was coined and popularized by American rapper and record producer SpaceGhostPurrp.
+The genre is characterized by its use of Memphis rap-inspired vocals, chopped and screwed production techniques, and samples from early 1990s hip hop, often incorporating elements from jazz and funk.